Drug Abuse Statistics & Prevention

 Mentorship – Because many teens use drugs as a form of self-medication to cover negative emotions stemming from poor self-esteem or a dysfunctional home environment, mentorship can help steer young people in a better direction.
 Mentors may take the time to tutor kids in school subjects, discuss life events, or just give them someone to hang out with to prevent loneliness.

-Offering proper mental health access to these individuals is pertinent, since their care and potential medication should be closely monitored by a physician.
+Offering proper mental health access to these individuals is pertinent since their care, and a physician should closely monitor potential medication.
 Counselors and other mental health professionals are also often needed to help them manage stress and anxiety in healthy ways.